 One area of stress for Cir has been having things within easy reach, especially when he's getting dressed to go somewhere.
 When he's feeling able to do everything himself, this means not having to look for lotion, deodorant, or whatever he needs.

-As long as everything is in it's place, he doesn't get stressed out.
+As long as everything is in its place, he doesn't get stressed out.
 When he has to look for things, he falls behind schedule and has to rush.
-When he has to rush, he would rather just cancel or reschedule.
+When he has to rush, he would rather just cancel, postpone, or reschedule an appointment.

 This isn't always a bad thing.
-Sometimes it just happens.
-We've learned to be very flexible and to take things as they come.
+Sometimes it just has to happen.
+It has taken us awhile, but we've learned to be very flexible and to take things as they come.
 We realize that anything can be changed.
-Doctors appointments can be rescheduled.
+Doctors' appointments can be rescheduled.
 A trip to the store can be postponed.
+An outing can be canceled.

 As you can see, if you can learn to identify your stresses, your MS can be a whole lot easier to manage on a daily basis.
-So begin now.
-Make a diary to identify your stresses in each situation.
-That way even though you can't predict the future, you can know how to deal with most things when the come up.
+So, begin now.
+Make a diary that can help you to identify your stresses in each situation.
+That way, even though you can't predict the future, you can know how to deal with most things when they come up.

 If you arrived on this page first and would like to read about what stress is, go here.